mikaelvesavuori/minibook-better-apis/stability/api-schema.md

 {% hint style="info" %}

-For GraphQL, consider if something like[Apollo Studio](https://www.apollographql.com/docs/studio/) might be a way to cover this area for your needs.
+For GraphQL, consider if something like [Apollo Studio](https://www.apollographql.com/docs/studio/) might be a way to cover this area for your needs.

 {% endhint %}